krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     the local user or by root.

 **kdc_default_options**
-   Default KDC options (Xored for multiple values) when requesting initial credentials.
+    Default KDC options (Xored for multiple values) when requesting initial tickets.
 By default it is set to 0x00000010 (KDC_OPT_RENEWABLE_OK).

 **kdc_timesync**
-    If this is set to 1 (for true), then client machines will compute the difference between their time and the time returned by the KDC in the timestamps in the tickets and use this value to correct for an inaccurate system clock.
-This corrective factor is only used by the Kerberos library.
-The default is 1.
+    If this flag is true, client machines will compute the difference between their time and the time returned by the KDC in the timestamps in the tickets and use this value to correct for an inaccurate system clock when requesting service tickets or authenticating to services.
+This corrective factor is only used by the Kerberos library; it is not used to change the system clock.
+The default value is true.

 **kdc_req_checksum_type**
-    An integer which specifies the type of checksum to use for the KDC requests for compatibility with DCE security servers which do not support the default RSA MD5 used by Kerberos V5.
-This applies to DCE 1.1 and earlier.
-Use a value of 2 to use the RSA MD4 instead.
+    An integer which specifies the type of checksum to use for the KDC requests, for compatibility with very old KDC implementations.
     This value is only used for DES keys; other keys use the preferred checksum type for those keys.